 2. Study your reference to understand the elements you wish to interpret.

 3. Incorporate your findings into you work in a personal and non-derivative way.

 The purpose of all of this is to say that ALL artists, even the greats, used reference and studies to make their work.
 Being able to draw things from memory is the result of repetitive, built-up reference of certain visual subjects in the brain.
 If I asked you to draw a face, you know from experience that a face has two eyes, a nose, and a mouth, and that the elements of a face are somewhat symmetrical.
 You know that eyes are the highest, followed by the nose and the mouth.
 Part of growing as an artist is creating a growing visual library that is stored in your brain and kept fresh through use.

 Another way to think about a reference is to compare it to an academic paper.
 Most academic papers require sources to be either credited, or interpreted with enough distance from the source to be considered different or fresh.
 The development of a strong concept in any form is aided by the use of reference.

 An example of great reference: Norman Rockwell's photographs he used for his paintings.

 A very cool tutorial guide on creatively using photo reference.

-I really love the idea of a study as "visual notes."
-Whenever I feel like I want to add new elements to the way I draw, I go into my giant folder of artwork I've saved from Twitter.
-I find a piece of art I like, or a part of a drawing, and I try to copy it to understand how it was drawn.
+I really love the idea of a study being "visual notes."
+Whenever I feel like I want to add new elements to the way I draw, often look through the art of people I admire.
+I find a piece of art I like, or a part of a drawing, and I try to imitate its form, shading, composition, color, depending on what I want to learn.
 "Hmm, I really like how this person drew this hand."
-It's like learning a new yoga pose or vocabulary word.
-If you like the usage of an element, you want to test it out in an example scenario before you can incorporate it into your own work.
+It's like learning a new yoga pose or vocabulary word, and being able to incorporate it into something new later.

 An example of a cool study: Alex Kolano's study of Gauguin's work.